Families Are Leading the Way to Lasting Food Security

 The Program's integration and reach into the communities it serves has not been a matter of luck.

-The hard work and persistence of the team have evolved a unique, long-term food security and wellness program that continues to grow and transform.
+The hard work and persistence of the team and the program's participants have evolved a unique, long-term food security and health program that continues to grow and expand.

 The Seeds For a Future Program Aligns with the Following United Nations Sustainable Development Goals: